kmaida/rota-slackbot/README.md

 ### Scheduling Messages

 You can schedule messages to be delivered later.
 This is particularly useful in case the on-call user is outside of hours.
-This works with both the built-in `/remind` slash task (similar to above), and also with third party Slack apps like [Gator](https://www.gator.works/) and [/schedule](https://slackscheduler.com/).
+This works with both the built-in `/remind` slash task (similar to above), and also with third party Slack apps like [Gator](https://www.gator.works/).
 Schedule the message _in a channel_ that the `@rota` bot has been added to.
 Like so:

 _(In a #channel)_
 ```